chmuths/projet_6/README.md

 - <b>Text Data-Supervised</b> is the final model based on SVM.
 This creates the pickle dumps used in the test website.

 The website code is TagsReco.py in the python_scripts folder.
 It was initially developped as a notebook.

+The result of my work can be tested at http://muths.pythonanywhere.com/